 BDS providers and experts and women entrepreneurs, alike, pointed to multiple ways BDS is carried out today that limit BDS's role and effectiveness in supporting women-led microenterprises.
-Specifically, they pointed both to demand-side barriers (barriers women entrepreneurs face) and supply-side barriers (barriers BDS providers and related ecosystem actors face), many of which derive from the same cross-cutting gender-related barriers described at the start of Section 2.
-Chart 2 highlights these supply-side and demand-side barriers.
+Specifically, they pointed both to demand-side barriers (barriers women entrepreneurs face) and supply-side barriers (barriers BDS providers and related ecosystem actors face), many of which derive from the same crosscutting gender-related barriers described at the start of Section 2.
+Charts 2, 2.1 and 2.2 highlight these supply-side and demand-side barriers.
+In particular, they highlight country-specific gaps and practices as noted by both BDS experts and providers, and women micro-entrepreneurs.

-Chart 2: Demand and Supply Barriers in Access to and Effectiveness of Business Development Services
+Chart 2.
+Demand and Supply Barriers in Access to and the Effectiveness of Business Development Services